-The management and directors draw attention to the books and records for the financial year ended 30 June 2017 as well as the prior years, that were burnt due to the Fire Incident.
+The management and directors draw attention to the books and records for the financial period 1 July 2017 to 31 August 2017, the financial year ended 30 June 2017 as well as the prior years, that were burnt due to the Fire Incident.
 An assessment made by the police and fire bureau confirmed and certified that the fire was a normal incident.